Learn the Different Types of Automation Testing with Some Misconceptions About Test Automation:

 UI Based tests are run during the test execution phase.
-These are specifically run by testers and are run only once the UI of the application is handed over to them.
+These are specifically run by the testers and are run only once before the UI of the application is handed over to them.
 These test the functionality and business logic of the application from the front end of the application.

-Automation based on the type of tests
+Automation Based on the Type of Tests

-Executing these tests and getting no bugs from them will mean that your code will compile and run without code issues.
-These tests usually do not target functional aspects of the application and as they target code, it is more appropriate to automate them so that they can be run as and when required by the developer.
+Executing these tests and getting no bugs from them will mean that your code will compile and run without any code issues.
+These tests usually do not target the functional aspects of the application and as they target code, it is more appropriate to automate them so that they can be run as and when required by the developer.

 The smoke test is a famous test performed in the test life cycle.
 These are post-build tests, they are executed immediately after any build is given out of the application to ensure that the application is still functioning after the build is done.

-This is a small test suite and is something that will be executed multiple times and hence it makes sense to automate it.
+This is a small test suite and is something that will be executed multiple times and thereby it makes sense to automate it.
 These tests will usually be of a functional nature and depending on the type of application a tool can be picked for them.

 API testing has become very famous in the past few years.
-Applications built on API architecture can perform this testing.
+Applications built on the API architecture can perform this testing.

-Integration test as the name suggests means testing the application by integrating all the modules and checking the functionality of the application.
+Integration test as the name itself suggests means testing the application by integrating all the modules and checking the functionality of the application.

 Integration testing can be done through API testing or can be done through the UI layer of the application.